OpenTermsArchive/contrib-versions/Verizon/Terms of Service.md

     Acceptance by you of this Agreement occurs upon the earlier of: (a) your acceptance of this Agreement electronically during an online order, registration or when installing the Software or the Equipment. (b) your use of the Service. or (c) your retention of the Software or Equipment we provide beyond thirty (30) days following delivery.
 If you change Service plans, your term and monthly rate may change (depending on the plan you select), but all other provisions of this Agreement will remain in effect unless otherwise noted.

     This Agreement consists of the terms below, plus (a) the specific elements of your Service or Bundled Service plan (including the plan's pricing, duration and applicable Early Termination Fee ("ETF"), all as described in the information made available to you when placing and confirming your order). (b) our Acceptable Use Policy (Attachment A) and Additional Services Terms (Attachment B). and (c) other Verizon policies referred to in this Agreement (including our Privacy Policy and our Website Terms of Use located at https://www22.verizon.com/terms), all of which are incorporated herein by reference.
-A current version of this Agreement and related policies are posted online at http://myverizon.com/verizononlineterms ("Website").
+A current version of this Agreement and related policies are posted online at http://myverizon.com/verizononlineterms or http://verizon.com/terms ("Website").
 You can also receive a paper copy of this Agreement by writing to Verizon, P.O.
 Box 11328, St. Petersburg, FL 33733, Attention: Customer Service.